synav/LeukoAI/README.md

 **Version:** v1.0  |  **Build Date:** October 2025

 ---

-## 🔍 Overview
-LeukoAI is a standalone deep-learning application that predicts leukemia and its major subtypes from peripheral-blood smear morphology images.
-It uses a hierarchical convolutional neural-network model trained on >10 000 expert-annotated images.
-Outputs are displayed instantly as class probabilities and diagnostic labels.

----

 ## ⚙️ System Requirements
 - **OS:** Windows 10 or 11 (64-bit)
 - **CPU:** Intel i5 or higher (AVX support recommended)